an organization dedicated to raising awareness about pressing environmental and sustainability challenges through the vegan movement.

 2. Your Solution: How are you planning to solve this problem?
 Share your specific approach.

-My initiative, “we. vegan.” is a non-profit organization that aims to educate communities about the positive impact of a vegan lifestyle, primarily on the environment.
-Through my organization, I arrange interactive community events, host impactful vegan guest speakers, and DIY workshops for citizens to create their own vegan dishes, cosmetics and clothing items.
-These unique and engaging events attract community members of all ages, backgrounds, genders, and races.
-Our easy to follow DIY workshops and tutorials are a great way to illustrate how simple it really is to go vegan.
-My non-profit harnesses the power of technology to publish detailed articles, information, and recipes/tutorials to help ease readers into their vegan regimens.
+My initiative, “we. vegan.” is an organization that aims to educate communities about the positive impact of a vegan lifestyle, primarily on the environment.
+Through my organization, we write and publish informative and passionate pro-vegan articles, host influential vegan guest speakers, and arrange DIY workshops for community members to create their own vegan dishes, cosmetics and clothing items.
+These unique and engaging events welcome community members of all ages, backgrounds, genders, and races.“we vegan.” harnesses the power of technology to publish articles, information, social media posts, gift guides, recipes and tutorials to help ease readers into their vegan regimens.
+Our events and content is designed to persuade and guide community members to make more sustainable choices.
 By keeping the community informed about the extensive impacts that arise from our seemingly trivial actions, I am able to raise more awareness, and allow community members to become more conscious consumers and citizens.
-Through our online presence, “we. vegan.” is able to have a reach far beyond our location of origin, and make our resources and articles easily accessible to people, regardless of where they live or who they are.
+Our online presence allows us to have a reach far beyond our location of origin, and make our resources easily accessible to people, regardless of where they live or who they are.

 4. Personal Journey: What’s the story behind why you decided to start this project?

-Being a dog-owner and living right next to a park, I’ve spent nearly every summer of my life mostly outdoors.
-As you can imagine, this led me to developing a deep appreciation and love for nature.
-Unfortunately, as time progressed, the state of our environment worsened.
+Being a dog-owner and living right next to a park, I’ve been privileged to have spent the majority of my childhood days playing outdoors.
+This led me to developing a deep appreciation and love for nature.
+Unfortunately, as time progressed, I noticed the state of the environment around me worsening.
 Living in Northern California, I experienced these changes firsthand.
 One such experience was the multi-year drought that hit California.
-My curious nature led me to researching about these droughts, and soon enough, I learned about climate change, greenhouse gases, and ecological footprints.
-What infuriated me the most was knowing that our community has the power to restore our environment, but we choose not to.
-I felt the urge to motivate our citizens to take action towards this prominent issue, in a feasible and tangible way.
-This burning desire to restore our environment is what led me to starting "we. vegan."
+I began to wonder why this was happening and what could be done to help restore the environment.
+This curiosity led me to researching about our consumerism habits and how they impact the world around us.
+Soon enough, I had learned about climate change, greenhouse gases and ecological footprints.
+This knowledge and my burning desire to to heal our planet Earth is what led me to starting "we. vegan."